sreelakodali/HAR_DataApp_iOS/README.md

 To collect data that corresponds with the UCI Smartphone dataset and correctly for the DNN model, the phone should be held horizontally and worn centered at hip-level in a waistband (screen facing inwards).
 The horizontal layout of the iOS application helps the user position the phone properly for data collection.

 1) Wear a smartphone waistband.
 Make sure it is taut.
 Position it such that the pouch is at hip-level and front center.
-An example of waistband can be found here: https://images-na.ssl-images-amazon.com/images/I/71NcfRySmmL._SY355_.jpg
+An example waistband can be found here: https://images-na.ssl-images-amazon.com/images/I/71NcfRySmmL._SY355_.jpg
 2) Launch the HAR application on your iPhone.
 3) Click the 'Start' button to begin collecting data.
 4) Insert the phone horizontally into the waistband pouch - the text for the app should be facing up and the screen should be towards your body.